 Sunglasses

-Make sure to protect your eyes from the sun since you’ll likely spend a lot of time in the sun in Central America.
-There are a lot of options for sunglasses and everyone should own at least a pair.
-It’s best to make sure they do have UV protection for the health of your eyes.
+Protect your eyes from the sun since you’ll likely spend a lot of time in the sun in Central America.
+There are many options for sunglasses, and everyone should own at least a pair.
+It’s best to ensure they have UV protection for the health of your eyes.

 Quick Dry Travel Towel

 We always recommend bringing a travel towel for just about every destination.
-Quick dry towels are great when you’re out exploring Central America.
-You can make an impromptu dip in ocean before drying off and heading to one of Central America’s many surf town spots for fish tacos or an Imperial (local beer).
-They’re also tremendous when you hike to any one of Central America’s numerous waterfalls as the towels are small enough to throw in your daypack and leave room for additional items.
+Quick-dry towels are great when you’re out exploring Central America.
+You can make an impromptu dip in the ocean before drying off and heading for fish tacos.
+They’re also tremendous when you hike to any of the numerous waterfalls, as the towels are small enough to throw in your daypack and leave room for additional items.

 T-Shirt or V Neck